 Post-seminar, we headed to the assembly plant for ‘Genba’, Japanese term for actual place.
 Phones and camera forbidden in exchange, we were equipped with a safety helmets and centralized audio guide.
 The whole process is highly confidential; therefore we only got a glimpse of the end department, which is assembling all the parts together.

 It is the first time my classmates and I visited an assembly plant; we were all very intrigued.
 What strikes me most is that ADM does not produce batch products, but instead produces mixed products with different specifications through prepared codes, SPS line, FIFO and ‘pokayoke’ to reduce human errors during assembling.
 As the company inherits many Japanese work ethics, ‘kaizen’, continuous improvements, are used thoroughly.

 Work hard, play hard!
 We also had the chance to visit Dufan Recreation Park to let our fun side out.
 The girls even managed to go shopping in between our packed schedule.
 Despite the intolerable Jakarta traffic, the field trip has provided us knowledge and an enjoyable time.
-The exposure has also inspired us IBA students for our future business ventures.
+The exposure has also inspired us BA students for our future business ventures.